kunalparmar/minikube-nfs/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Steps to reproduce**
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
+1. Create minikube cluster using <command>
+2. Verify ...
+3. Run minikube-nfs with <options>
 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Output**
-Terminal output or screenshots to show the problem.

 **Environment**
-Details about the environment such as OS name, OS version, minikube version, minikube VM driver, minikube-nfs version
+OS name:
+OS version:
+minikube version:
+minikube VM driver:
+minikube-nfs version:
+Other relevant environment details